umairaltaf982/Web_API_test_Automation_and_Performance_Testing/fyp-doc-umair.md

-# QuickTick - AI-Based Attendance System
+# QuickTick - 👩‍🎓AI-Based Attendance System

 An AI system utilizing machine learning and image processing to identify students and teachers through facial recognition as they enter a room, automatically marking their attendance.